TJON-Star/Adejumo-SupplyChain-Risk-Dashboard/README.md

 - Tools: Power BI, Excel, GitHub
 - Frameworks: ISO 31000, NIST RMF, BCM Best Practice

   ### 🚀 Future Work
-Next steps will focus on integrating weather data and expanding compliance coverage.
+- Integrate weather data APIs for real‑time agricultural risk monitoring
+- Expand compliance coverage to include food safety and logistics regulations

 ### 📂 How to Use
 - Download the `.pbix` file from the `data/` folder.